The Magdalen House

-A three-phase, non-residential program for an alcoholic woman at any stage of recovery.
-She is provided with support and structure to sustain her sobriety while growing in her recovery from alcoholism.
+A three-phase, nonresidential program for an alcoholic woman at any stage of recovery.
+She is provided with support and structure to sustain her recovery while growing in her knowledge of

 This is a program like no other.
 Dignity and grace replace the shame and guilt most of us feel when seeking help.
 There is also help for the family and friends to help heal the damage of alcoholism.
 I am a friend for life.